#AWP21 T-shirt and Tumbler Sales Now Closed

-AWP and the Writer to Writer team wish to thank all our supporters who bought T-shirts, made donations, and shared their words of excitement and encouragement.
-In less than a month, $5,630 was raised to support the Writer to Writer program, exceeding our goal by $630.
+AWP and the Writer to Writer team wish to thank all our supporters who bought T-shirts and tumblers, made donations, and shared their words of excitement and encouragement.
+This year, $2,555 was raised to support the Writer to Writer program and the Kurt Brown Prizes.

-AWP's mentorship program matches emerging writers and published authors for a three-month series of modules on topics such as craft, revision, publishing, and the writing life.
-The next application window for this biannual program is August 1-12, 2019.
+The Writer to Writer Mentorship Program matches emerging writers and published authors for a three-month series of modules on topics such as craft, revision, publishing, and the writing life.
+The next application window for this biannual program is August 1–19, 2021.

 The Kurt Brown Prizes awards scholarships of $500 each to three first-place winners in the genres of creative nonfiction, fiction, and poetry.
 These scholarships are used to attend a writers’ conference, center, retreat, festival, or residency at one of the AWP member programs in the Directory of Conferences & Centers.

 About Your Winners